Seven regional fiber networks make up the LIT Networks partnership.

-Citizens is a regional full service communications provider offering land-line telephone, VoIP, IPTV Video, web and e-mail hosting, DSL, and FTTP (Fiber to the Premise: Business Ethernet and FTTH, Fiber to the Home), serving 7 counties in Southwest Virginia.
+Citizens is a regional full-service communications provider offering land-line telephone, VoIP, web and e-mail hosting, various Internet offerings including DSL, and Gigabit FTTP (Fiber to the Premise: Business Ethernet and FTTH, Fiber to the Home), serving 7 counties in Southwest Virginia.

 Mid-Atlantic Broadband Communities Corporation (MBC) is a non-profit 501(c)(4) organization, committed to providing economic development leadership to southern Virginia.
 MBC promotes economic development in southern Virginia through the operation of a successful advanced open access fiber optic network, providing wholesale telecommunications transport services, colocation and tower leasing.
 Since its inception in 2004 and by offering a state-of-the art fiber optic network, MBC has supported the recruitment of major investments including data centers, call center/operations centers, advanced manufacturing, research and development, and bio-tech industries.

 MBC works with over 45 carriers today providing wholesale transport services to unserved regions of southern Virginia.
 MBC has built a robust, scalable network that extends into the largest internet peering and interconnection exchanges in the US.
 As managing member of LIT Networks, MBC ensures that LIT Networks and its members have carrier class network access to the world.